uniflow-io/uniflow/docs/docs/naming-a-flow.md

 A Flow can be anything representing your top layer interface you will interact with.

-So it's choosen name must fit what the Flow does.
+So it's chosen name must fit what the Flow does.

 As each Flow is implemented for any language, only `package.json` file is required at root of the project Flow directory.